 My debut novel Life on Other Planets will be published in spring 2021 by Lendal Press.
 Set in 1997, it is about the Carter family’s attempts to sort out the house and estate of their elderly great aunt Pearl, a hoarder and spiritualist.
 Spoiler alert: it doesn’t go well.

 Imagine for a moment that you are rushing through space at a million miles an hour.
-That stars whip by you like streetlights on the motorway.
-So dense they appear to you like a gas, unconstrained and beautiful beyond all words.
-Imagine that the dots blur, an adjustment is made, and all of a sudden, they really are streetlamps, it really is a motorway.
-Your brain is idling but you know certain things to be so.
+That stars whip by you like headlights on the motorway.
+So dense they appear as a vapour, unconstrained and beautiful beyond all words.
+Imagine that the dots blur, an adjustment is made, and all of a sudden, they really are headlights, it really is a motorway.
+Your brain is idling, but you know certain things to be so.
 There is a car.
 It is late.
 A boy is half-asleep, sliding in and out of dreams.
 His father is awake and driving, steering carefully, apprehensively.
-They have been folded up inside it for hours, four at least.
-They are freezing and hungry.
+They have been folded up inside it for hours, three at least.
+They are cold and hungry.
 The conversation dried up and crusted over miles back.

-The man who is your father, but who in this light could be anybody, nods and reaches into his pocket for the key, pushes at the door.
+The man who is your father, but who in this light could be anybody, nods and reaches into his pocket for the key, slides it in, pushes at the door.
 It sticks.
-Something is massed behind it, heavy and crunchy like snow.
+Something is massed behind it, heavy and crunchy, like snow.
 You squeeze your fingers through the gap.
-They are letters.
+It’s post.
 Hundreds of envelopes of all shapes and sizes, strange, ornate markings just visible.
 You poke then kick at them until the door begins to move.

-‘Hello?’ your father shouts, but there is no reply.
+‘Hello?’ your father shouts.
+There is no reply.

 ‘Where is everybody?’

 ‘I don’t know.
 There’s nobody here.’
 He looks at the hockey stick in your hand.
 ‘There’s nothing here,’ says your father.
 ‘Settle down.’
-You realise in the darkness that this old face staring back at you is very possibly what you will look like 30 years from now.
-You realise also that this is the kind of house you might live in.
+You realise in the darkness that this old face staring back at you is very possibly what you will look like thirty years from now.
+You wonder if this is the kind of house you will live in.
 You shudder.

 ‘Smells rotten,’ you say loudly to the man who you hope is your father but who is far away inside the kitchen, and whose reply is too faint to make out.
-You see something in her handwriting on the side, on one of the heaps.
+You spot what looks like her handwriting on the side, on one of the heaps.
 God, this place is rank.
-Key to small red door.
-The key is sellotaped to some newspaper.
 Your footsteps are making a nauseating wet crinkling noise and you cannot quite tell whether it’s the carpet or your shoes or a combination of the two.
 You take a few steps and can see the wall of pictures now.
 This place is horrifying, truly terrifying.
 How did anyone live here?